govindasamyarun/http-header-analysis/README.md

 ## HTTP Header Analysis

 HTTP Header Analysis chrome extension enables you to inspect response headers after the page loads.
+The following headers are analyzed, and the results are displayed when you select the extension icon.

 * X-Frame-Options
 * Strict-Transport-Security